Mohyoo/Gemini-Py-CLI/README.md

 ## Note
 This script in under development, and I'm too lazy to keep working on it. <br>
 If you want more features, or want binaries for Windows, etc. You can tell me (In the [Issues](https://github.com/Mohyoo/Gemini-Py-CLI/issues) section for example). <br>
-Let's just hope google won't change its Gemini server protocols.
+Let's just hope google won't change its Gemini server protocols. <br>

+By the way, there is a serie of commented `raise` statements in the script, ignore them, they are just for testing.

 ## To Do